telerik/blazor-docs/components/chip/events.md

 ## OnRemove

 The `OnRemove` event fires when the user clicks the remove icon of the Chip.
-The event handler receives a `ChipRemoveEventArgs` object which provides the value of the `Text` parameter of the clicked Chip.
-You can cancel the event by setting the `IsCancelled` field to `true`.
+The event handler receives a `ChipRemoveEventArgs` object which provides the value of the [`Text` parameter]({%slug chip-overview%}#chip-parameters) of the clicked Chip.
+You can cancel the event by setting the `IsCancelled` property to `true`.

 ## SelectedChanged